openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 Since Intel&reg; Movidius&trade; Myriad&trade; X Visual Processing Unit (Intel&reg; Movidius&trade; Myriad&trade; 2 VPU) communicates with the host over USB, minimum four infer requests in flight are recommended to hide the data transfer costs.
 See <a href="#new-request-based-api">Request-Based API and “GetBlob” Idiom</a> and [Benchmark App Sample](../../inference-engine/samples/benchmark_app/README.md) for more information.

-Intel&reg; Vision Accelerator Design with Intel&reg; Movidius&trade; VPUs requires to keep at least 32 inference requests in flight to fully saturate the device.
+Intel&reg; Vision Accelerator Design with Intel&reg; Movidius&trade; VPUs requires keeping at least 32 inference requests in flight to fully saturate the device.

 ### FPGA <a name="fpga"></a>